 Promoting citizenship and fundamental rights: European citizenship must become a tangible reality.
 The area of freedom, security and justice must above all be a single area in which fundamental rights are protected.
-The enlargement of the Schengen area must continue.
 Respect for the human person and human dignity and for the other rights set out in the Charter of Fundamental Rights and the European Convention on Human Rights are core values.
 For example, the exercise of these freedoms and citizens' privacy must be preserved beyond national borders, especially by protecting personal data.
 Allowance must be made for the special needs of vulnerable people and European citizens and others must be able to exercise their specific rights to the full within the European Union, even, where relevant, outside the Union.